rDakota/Rollins_College/C/C_Projects/Polybius_Cipher/README.md

 # Polybius Cipher

-#### Encrypt and Decrypt a a Polybius Cipher using: 'labor' as the key word
+#### Encrypt and Decrypt a a Polybius Cipher using 'labor' as the key word